 That tiny piece of empty sky, however, revealed more than 3000 galaxies!

 When comparing these distant galaxies to those we see in the local universe, astronomers found that distant galaxies look very different.
 They are much more irregular, and often smaller and clumpy.

 Since the speed of light is finite, the light from increasingly distant galaxies takes time to reach us.
 Consequently, the further away a galaxy is located from us, the further we look into the past.
 Take for example, the light from our own Sun; it takes eight minutes to reach the Earth.
 The Andromeda Galaxy, one of our close neighbors, is already 2.5 million light years away from the Milky Way.
 By observing distant galaxies, we observe how they appeared billions of years ago when the Universe was only a fraction of its current age of about 13.8 billion years.
 This makes observing the distant universe a great way to also study its history.

 Astronomers still try to understand today, how the galaxies of the early universe grew, and how they evolved over time to become the smooth and regularly shaped Spirals and Ellipticals we observe in our cosmic neighborhood.

-In order to find the very first galaxies in the universe, astronomers need new telescopes such as the James Webb Space Telescope (JWST), which is scheduled to launch in 2021.
-JWST is a collaboration between NASA, ESA and the Canadian Space Agency to design and construct a successor to the Hubble Space Telescope.
+In order to find the very first galaxies in the universe, astronomers need new telescopes such as the James Webb Space Telescope (JWST).
+JWST is a collaboration between NASA, ESA, and the Canadian Space Agency to design and construct a successor to the Hubble Space Telescope.